gnosis/dex-research/dFusion/dFusionSpec.md

 ```
 Function incorporateDeposits(uint blockNr, oldBalanceHash, newBalanceHash)
 ```
-This function would update the `balanceHash` by incorporating the deposits received from `blockNr` to `blockNr+19`.
+This function would update the `stateRH` by incorporating the deposits received from `blockNr` to `blockNr+19`.

-Everyone can check whether the `balanceHash` has been updated correctly.
+Everyone can check whether the `stateRH` has been updated correctly.
 If it has not been updated correctly, then the person submitting this solution can be challenge by providing a bond.

 If the submitter is challenged, he would have to provide the following snark: